• Skip to primary navigation

 Like any other nation with such divergent political opportunity and financial wealth, there are dangerous parts of the country.

-But really, how safe is Mexico Safe to Travel?
+How safe is Mexico Safe to Travel at the moment?

-I recommend that you try and stick to places where there is high public visibility and even use your gut instinct to guide you at times.
+I recommend that you try and stick to places like these where there is high public visibility and even let your gut instinct guide you sometimes.

 If something appears off or dangerous, then you should avoid going there.
 But, you could soon make it less safe if you don’t pay attention.